Text message phishing & 'Bitcoin' scams target customers

 - This message is a scam: it's not from BC Hydro, and it's an attempt to obtain your private banking information.

-Reminder: we don't issue e-transfers or send account info via text
+We don't issue e-transfers or send account info via text

 Please take the time to spread the word to family and friends that this is a scam.